-The 2019-2020 FAFSA became available on October 1, 2018!
-You will be required to use 2017 tax information for this FAFSA.
+The 2020-2021 FAFSA became available on October 1, 2019 (For Students Enrolled for Fall 2020).
+You will be required to use 2018 tax information for this FAFSA.
 How does that benefit you?
-Since you've already filed your 2017 taxes, you'll be able to transfer your tax information into your FAFSA directly!
-You also will not need to update your FAFSA after you file 2018 taxes.
+Since you've already filed your 2018 taxes, you'll be able to transfer your tax information into your FAFSA directly!

 When completing your FAFSA, don't make these 12 common mistakes!
 12 Common FAFSA Mistakes

 The FAFSA can take 7-10 business days to be processed by the U.S. Department of Education and sent to UWG.
 The Department of Education may select you for a process called "Verification".
 If selected, you will be required to provide additional documentation before a financial aid award offer can be made to you.
 You will be notified via your myUWG email account of any documents needed.
 You can also check your OneLogin account for outstanding requirements by following these steps:

 Search for “Financial Aid Verification” in the Search box and click the ‘Financial Aid Verification’ Tile.

 Sign in to the new screen with your full OneLogin email address and your OneLogin password.